 You can also specify what value is stored as a default if a particular KVP is missing for an interaction.

-For the convenience of GCXI/GI2 customers, the sample ICON attached-data specification file that Genesys Info Mart provides includes commented-out lines that specify the social media–related KVPs that GCXI and GI2 require.
-For GI2 customers, more information about configuring Genesys Info Mart to store the user data that GI2 requires for social media metrics is available in the section about social media user data in the chapter about customizing the GI2 universe and reports in the Genesys Interactive Insights User’s Guide.
+For the convenience of GCXI customers, the sample ICON attached-data specification file that Genesys Info Mart provides includes commented-out lines that specify the social media–related KVPs that GCXI requires.
+For GCXI customers, more information about configuring Genesys Info Mart to store the user data that GCXI requires for social media metrics is available in the Using Attached Data in the Genesys CX Insights User's Guide, and in the Customizing reports section.

 Depending on the RDBMS, you might have to consider RDBMS limitations when you specify customized mapping of KVPs to user-data dimension tables.